 What can go wrong with embryo freezing?

-Alternatively, the embryo may not survive simply due to its biological fate or its genetic makeup.
+Alternatively, the embryo may not survive simply due to its genetic makeup.
 The embryo may be low grade and perhaps should not have been frozen in the first place.
-However, even high-grade embryos can die after freezing for no known reason and through nobody’s fault.
+However, even high-grade embryos can degenerate after freezing for no known reason and through nobody’s fault.
 This is one of the most frustrating aspects of working under biology’s control.

 What are the benefits of embryo freezing?